dotnet/docfx/docs/specs/config.md

 ### 3. Can we restrict one `name` for one `repo`?
 If so, `name` needn't be an object.
 That's to say, all "docsets" in a repo share the same name.

+### 4. DocumentId might need a dedicated section
+A lot of configs is related to it.